 AM_INIT_AUTOMAKE([foreign]) m4_ifdef([AM_SILENT_RULES], [AM_SILENT_RULES])

-it has to go after AM_INIT_AUTOMAKE
+it has to go after AM_INIT_AUTOMAKE) will call the

 silent rules macro only if it's actually defined.
 On older